Recombinate (antihemophilic factor recombinant) for hemophilia

 - 60%-100% of normal, with dosing every 8-24 hours, in the case of a life-threatening bleeding episode (e.g., head injury or throat bleeding).

 For a minor surgical procedure, such as tooth extraction, FVIII activity levels should be maintained at 60%-80% of normal.
-A single dose of Recombinate plus an oral antifibrinolytic medication given within one hour should be sufficient to maintain FVIII activity levels in that range and control bleeding in 70% of cases.
+A single dose of Recombinate plus an oral antifibrinolytic medication given within one hour should have been sufficient to maintain FVIII activity levels in that range and control bleeding in 70% of cases.

-Recombinate in clinical trials
+Recombinate in hemophilia clinical trials

 Trial in previously treated patients